aws/amazon-cloudwatch-agent/plugins/inputs/win_perf_counters/README.md

 This key is optional, it is a simple bool.
 If it is not set to true or included it is treated as false.
-This key only has an effect if Instances is set to "*" and you would also like all instances containg _Total returned, like "_Total", "0,_Total" and so on where applicable (Processor Information is one example).
+This key only has an effect if Instances is set to "*" and you would also like all instances containing _Total returned, like "_Total", "0,_Total" and so on where applicable (Processor Information is one example).